 One single 30-minute call

-No slide deck.
-No "methodology".
+No slides.
+No methodology.
 Just questions.
-The ones that work best are the ones that sound dumb: "how do customers find out about you today?", "what makes someone say yes or no?", "what would happen if you didn't do this project?".
-Most clients haven't asked themselves those questions consciously, and the conversation surfaces them.
+The ones that work best sound dumb: "How do customers find out about you today?", "What makes someone say yes or no?", "What would happen if you didn't do this project?".
+Most clients haven't asked themselves those consciously.

 Quick audit of the current state

-While we talk, I open their site (or product, or workflow) on shared screen.
+While we talk, I open their site on shared screen.
 I jot down 5-10 things I'd change.
 Not to look smart — to have concrete observations that go into the proposal.
-The client sees that I understand the context before promising anything.

-After the call, I spend 1-2 hours looking at 3-5 real competitors.
+1-2 hours looking at 3-5 real competitors.
 Not to copy — to map the terrain.
-Who's doing SEO well?
-Who shows pricing?
-Who has a clear process?
+Who's doing SEO well, who shows pricing, who has a clear process.
 This translates directly into the "Strategic understanding" section of my proposal.

 Stage 2 · Proposal (days 3-5)